-To get a complete data series of the annual total investment in fixed asset (TIFA) for each province during 1951-2020 (namely I_t in Eq.
-(1)), we first refer to the book China Compendium of Statistics 1949-2008 compiled by Department of Comprehensive

-Statistics of National Bureau of Statistics (DCSNBS, 2009), in which the annual investment data in fixed asset at both national level and provincial level were given in the price level of each year up to 2008.
-It is worth notifying that the TIFA data in 1951 for Hainan and Tibet are not available in the reference mentioned above.
-Instead, we assign it to be 0.01 and 0.0002 billion RMB (in 1951 price level), around 50% of the TIFA in 1952 for Hainan and Tibet, respectively.
+To get a complete data series of the annual total investment in fixed assets (TIFAs) for each province during 1951-2020 (namely I_t in Eq.
+1), we first refer to the book China Compendium of Statistics 1949-2008 compiled by the Department of Comprehensive Statistics of the National Bureau of Statistics (DCSNBS, 2009), in which the annual investment data on fixed assets at both national level and provincial level were given at the price level of each year up to 2008.
+The TIFA data in 1951 for Hainan and Tibet are not available in the reference mentioned above.
+Instead, we assign the TIFAs to be CNY 0.01 billion and 0.0002 billion (at the 1951 price level), around 50 % of the TIFAs in 1952 for Hainan and Tibet, respectively.
 To complement this data series for years after 2008, we further refer to the use of the TIFA data records in the yearly statistical books of China from 2009 to 2020.